madhukumarseshadri/talkweb3/talksql/README.md

 ```

 ## Few more
-sqlaofa, sqlaofd are experimental and only works as string data see sqli.py
+sqlaofa, sqlaofd are experimental and only works as string data